Dyalog Quick Start Guide

 Use Ctrl+Enter to trace through the function line-by-line.

-Video: Useful (Keyboard) Shortcuts
+Video: Useful (Keyboard) Shortcuts in the Dyalog IDE

-Choose a folder to save your work:
+Choose a directory in which to save your work:

 ]LINK.Create # /tmp/MyProject